core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: artwork-align="left"}

-It is equally possible to select a leaf of a specific instance of a list.
+It is equally possible to select a leaf of a specific entry of a list.
 The example below requests the description leaf (SID 1534, base64: X-)
 within the interface list corresponding to the interface name "eth0".
 The returned value is encoded in CBOR based on the rules